DHARUN151/DHARUN151/README.md

 - 👋 Hi, I’m @DHARUN151
-- 👀 I’m interested in movies
+- 👀 I’m interested to watch movies
-- 🌱 I’m currently learning 12th standard
+- 🌱 I’m currently pursuing my undergraduate
-- 📫 How to reach me karur tamilnadu
+- 📫 How to reach me : karur ,tamilnadu

 <!---
 DHARUN151/DHARUN151 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.